 “All radar stations report area all clear.”

 “Give me the main view screen image.”
 The image of the sun popped on the desk monitor.
 “Where is the image coming from?” he asked.

 “Stand down,” Andy heard the captain say.
 “The ship is in no danger.”

 “I thought so,” Andy replied.
 “A cold start of the engines was not possible anyway.
 I told whoever is on the bridge that.
 They didn't sound too happy.”

-"You may want to figure out a way to cold start the engines just in case we actually have a real emergency," Decker said.
-"Decker out."
-Decker stepped into his private elevator that zipped him up to the zero gee core of the ship.
-He didn't wait for the core elevator.
-Decker stepped into the central axis core and began to pull himself up toward the Command Section using the handholds set in the wall of the core shaft.
+“You may want to figure out a way to cold start the engines just in case we actually have a real emergency,” Decker said.
+“Decker out.”
+Decker stepped into his private elevator that zipped him up to the zero-

 John was in a total state of panic even though he did not let it show.
 He felt certain that they were doomed unless they got the ship's engines online.
-He turned when he heard the sound of the bridge door swish open.
-He saw the Captain float in.
+John turned when he heard the sound of the bridge door swish open.
+He saw the captain float in.
 Some part of him was relieved.